VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The fear of peanut butter sticking to the roof of the mouth is called Arachibutyrophobia**
+- ⚡ Daily fun fact: **The hydra, which is related to the jellyfish, can grow its body back in a couple of days if it is cut in half**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>